xingyuyao-DM-GY-6063/FinalProject/README.md

 # Milestone 1
-## IDEA1 an electronic claw machine
+## IDEA1 An Electronic Claw Machine

 ![clawmachine](clawmachine.png)
 - Use the joystick element to control the gripper on the screen, and then set a button to be pressed to grab downwards.